HomeGlossary › latex

 PyramidHeart

 Rubbery, slightly sweet, and industrial.
-The smell of natural rubber sap or new latex gloves -- a distinctive, almost medicinal elasticity translated into scent.
+The smell of natural rubber sap or new latex gloves -- a particular, almost medicinal elasticity translated into scent.

 1. Scent